Contact us

 (Source: Gov.uk)

-On 29th September 2023, two new guidance documents were published to ensure the change in fire safety legislation had a smooth transition.
+On 29th September 2023, two new guidance documents were published to ensure the change in fire safety regulations had a smooth transition.
 These documents are invaluable to providing you with a comprehensive understanding of what the legislation means and how you can stay compliant.

 The first document is guidance for ‘People with duties under fire safety laws’.
-It was released to assist RP’s with understanding their duties under the fire safety laws in England in simple, nonlegal terms.
+It was published to assist RP’s with understanding their duties under the fire safety laws in England in simple, nonlegal terms.
 You can read more about the RP responsibilities here.

 The second document, ‘Enforcement and sanctions for non-compliance', is guidance on the Fire Safety Order and was published to explain the sanctions that are available to Enforcing Authorities if you fail to comply with the Regulatory Reform (Fire Safety) Order 2005.
 Find out more about the sanctions in the full document.